Get a return from owning Dash

 Joining the pool

 Our member Dash pool consists of all deposits received.
 When it is possible to start a new Masternode we will do so as soon as possible.
-All members in the pool are being rewarded by all of the Masternodes in the pool, however, joining a Masternode we have qualifying period amounting to payout of three rewards from the Dash network.
+All members in the pool are being rewarded by all of the Masternodes in the pool, however, there is a qualifying period of one reward from the Dash network when joining a Masternode.

 You will receive fractional payments automatically and they will by default be reinvested, however, it is also easy to set up automatic withdrawals to receive recurring payouts.